Murder Mystery Game AI

 Pacing and Timing for Big Groups

-Run multiple simultaneous games instead of one massive game.
-Two tables of 10 people playing a game create better engagement than one table of 20 where half the players can't hear clues or feel invested.
+Two or more tables of 10 people playing a game create better engagement than one table of 20 where half the players can't hear clues or feel invested.
 This approach also allows you to customize difficulty levels—beginners at one table, experienced players at another.

 Key Fact: Multiple smaller games with tight timing beats one oversized game with loose pacing.